asand017/-sed-tutorial/README.md

 Since there is no way for to anticipate the exact three numbers for each phone number, the president will have to construct a **regular expression** to get the job done.
 Regular expressions themselves are worthy of their own tutorial, so we will not delve too deep into the intricacies of creating one, but we will use them to demonstrate `sed`&#39;s power.
 For a detailed introduction to regular expressions, please visit [this][regex] tutorial.

-Now, the president needs to capture the first three digits of each phone number.
+The president needs to capture the first three digits of each phone number.
 So this will require a `^`, which in a regular expression dictates that the match must begin at the start of the line, a
 `[[:digit:]]`, which translates to the first character needing to be a digit, and lastily a `&`, which is a variable that represents the pattern that was matched.

 Since the president wants to capture the first three digit of each line, he will need three `[[:digit:]]`&#39;s and since he needs to place parentheses around those first three digits, he will simply put parentheses around the `&` after the second delimiter.